‘It was like he was in the horrors’: The story of a boy who tried to murder a woman in Dún Laoghaire

 School

 Sitting in their small but well-appointed apartment, the mother pours coffee as she details how her son’s problems began in primary school.
 A talented artist from a young age, he started drawing disturbing and violent imagery.
-He made his first suicide attempt in 2013 by jumping out a school window.
+He made his first suicide attempt in 2013.

 In secondary school his mental state began to deteriorate rapidly.
 After he started attending a prestigious fee-paying school, he “started to get very depressed”, his mother said.
-The next year he again attempted suicide, this time by taking an overdose.
+The next year he again attempted suicide.
 He spent his 15th birthday in an emergency department.

 While there he was seen by psychiatrist who said the boy needed “immediate in-patient treatment,” his mother says.